PhilRW/reviews/content/posts/2024-03-12/index.md

 ---
-title: "2024-03-12"
+title: "BKLYN Steel Co. frying pan"
 date: "2024-03-12T00:00:00-07:00"
-draft: true
+draft: false
 categories:
 - product
 tags:
+- kitchen
--
+- cooking
 cover:
   image: "cover.jpg"
 ---
-This BLKYN Steel Co. frying pan.
+This BKLYN Steel Co. frying pan.
 I think "BKLYN" is a shouty way of abbreviating "BROOKLYN", like they didn't want to buy a vowel and "R" is out of style.
 Or maybe they have something against Roo from Winnie the Pooh.
 <!--more-->
 ## Description

 The top is coated in a light-colored nonstick ceramic material with mostly white and a few black speckles, the bottom is black, and the handle is covered in a layer of silicone made to look like wood.
 It is aluminum with a steel base for compatibility with induction cooktops.
-The bottom is ?" in diameter and it is X" at the top, so that makes it a ?" size.
+The bottom is 9" in diameter and it is 12" at the top, so that makes it a 12" size.
 They like to use the bigger dimension (...don't we all).
 It is made in China.

 ## Narrative